google/comprehensive-rust/src/exercises/day-2/luhn.md

 * Sum all the undoubled and doubled digits.

-* The credit card number is valid if the sum is ends with `0`.
+* The credit card number is valid if the sum ends with `0`.

 Copy the following code to <https://play.rust-lang.org/> and implement the
 function: